Menu

 The Island Club Course Becomes Retreat

 Some years after purchasing the St. Simons Island Club, including its 18-hole course, Sea Island Company asks Davis Love III and his brother Mark to redesign the course.
-In August, their mother, Penta, joins her sons in cutting the ribbon on the renamed Retreat Course.
+In August, their mother Penta joins her sons in cutting the ribbon on the renamed Retreat Course.

-2007–2016
+• 2007–2016

 A History of Tournaments

-When Dru Love (Davis Love IV) wins the 2015 Georgia State Amateur Championship, he becomes the 14th golfer to win an amateur championship at Sea Island Golf Club, which has hosted four Georgia State Amateur Championships, eight USGA championships (Senior Women’s, Senior Amateur, and Mid-Amateur), the Western Junior, the Canon Cup, two UBS Cups, and nine LPGA Ladies Open Invitationals.
+When Dru Love (Davis Love IV) wins the Georgia State Amateur Championship, he becomes the 14th golfer to win an amateur championship at Sea Island Golf Club, which has hosted four Georgia State Amateur Championships, eight USGA championships (Senior Women’s, Senior Amateur, and Mid-Amateur), the Western Junior, the Canon Cup, two USB Cups, and nine LPGA Ladies Open Invitationals.
 The Southeastern Conference Championship has been contested 16 times on Seaside.

-2010
+• 2010

 The RSM Classic

-Davis Love III hosts the first annual McGladrey Classic (now The RSM Classic) at Sea Island.
+Davis Love III hosts the first annual McGladrey Classic (now the RSM Classic) at Sea Island.
 Heath Slocum wins the inaugural event, followed by Ben Crane, Tommy Gainey, Chris Kirk, Bert Streb, MacKenzie Hughes, Austin Cook, Charles Howell III, and in 2019, Tyler Duncan.
 The most significant tournament to be held at Sea Island, the Classic has impacted the lives of thousands in the local area with charitable contributions through the Davis Love Foundation, created in 2005 by Davis and his wife, Robin.

-2019
+• 2019

-A New Era for the Golf Performance Center
+A New Era For The Golf Performance Center

 Building on the legacy of the earlier Golf Learning Center, the new 17,000-square-foot Golf Performance Center opens.
 The combination of the latest cutting-edge technology, exceptional facilities, and the finest instructors and club fitters in the country propels Sea Island into being known as the finest golf destination in the country.
 The new facility is part of a $30 million enhancement program at The Lodge, which included new oceanfront cottage accommodations, 18-hole putting course, pool, and pool house.
 Capping the program is the redesign of Plantation Course by Davis and Mark Love, debuting ahead of the 2019 RSM Classic.

-2019
+• 2019

-Our Oldest Course becomes the Newest
+Our Oldest course Becomes Our Newest

-A History of Winners
+A Winning History

 2007 Sea Island resident Zach Johnson wins the Masters Championship